sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | use | $use | {{indexed-link-use}}
 {: #tbl-model-extension-enum-sockets title="CoSWID CDDL Enumeration Extension Points"}

 A number of CoSWID value registries are also defined in {{iana-value-registries}} that allow new values to be registered with IANA for the enumerations above.
-This registration mechanism supports the definition of new well-known index values and names for new enumeration values used by CoSWID, which can also be used by a future revision of {{SWID}}.
-This registration mechanism allows new standardized enumerated values to be shared between both specifications (and associated implementations) over time.
+This registration mechanism supports the definition of new well-known index values and names for new enumeration values used by CoSWID, which can also be used by other software tagging specifications.
+This registration mechanism allows new standardized enumerated values to be shared between multiple tagging specifications (and associated implementations) over time.

 {: #model-concise-swid-tag}
 ## The concise-swid-tag Map